Introduction to MySQL BLOB

 Output:

-In PHP, we can use PDO to insert the values in tables with blob datatype columns.
-We will see a program in PHP which will show how we can insert and retrieve the blob values to and from database which is as follows –
+We can use PDO to insert the values in tables with blob datatype columns in PHP.
+We will see a program in PHP that will show how we can insert and retrieve the blob values to and from the database, which is as follows –

 Code: